-Gunns suggested that the proposed Derogation would increase the cost of production faced by new plant or continue the lack of competition, leading to increased electricity charges.
-Neither result, Gunns submitted, appears to be in the best interests of consumers and therefore does not contribute to the achievement of the NEO.34
+increased electricity charges.
+Gunns submitted that neither result appears to be in the best interests of consumers and therefore does not contribute to the achievement of the NEO. $^{46}$

 Aurora Energy did not agree that it is necessary to amend the current cost recovery mechanism.
-In its view, maintaining the current arrangements is unlikely to reduce the economic efficiency or distort future investment signals.
+In its view, maintaining the current arrangements is unlikely to reduce economic efficiency or distort future investment signals.
 Even if there was a need to change the existing arrangements, Aurora Energy did not consider the proposed Derogation would achieve the desired outcomes:

 The allocation of FCAS does not cause new plants to be developed inefficiently late, or result in the "wrong type of capacity or in the wrong location leading to inefficiently high consumer costs".
-There is not sufficient evidence to believe that the rule change proposed would have a material impact on the timing or merit order of new generation plants.35
+There is not sufficient evidence to believe that the rule change proposed would have a material impact on the timing or merit order of new generation plants.

-The premise of the proposed Derogation is that the Additional Cost is a cost to the market imposed by a decision to invest in New TFOS Units.
+The premise of the proposed Derogation is that the Additional Cost is a cost to the market imposed by a decision to invest in 2008 TFOS Units.
 The Commission does not consider this characterisation is appropriate.
-As it discusses further at A.9, the Commission considers the increase in the amount of R6 required to meet the new TFOS and the Additional Cost are necessary consequences of the Reliability Panel's decision to tighten the TFOS.
+As it discusses further at A.9, the Commission considers the increase in the amount of R6 required to meet the 2008 TFOS and the Additional Cost is a consequence of the Reliability Panel's decision to tighten the TFOS.

-Further, deferring potential investment in New TFOS Units will not necessarily improve efficiency outcomes, especially where the decision to defer investment is the result of increased project costs.
+Further, deferring potential investment in 2008 TFOS Units will not necessarily improve efficiency outcomes, especially where the decision to defer investment is the result of increased project costs.
 Unnecessary delays in investment are likely to impede increased competition between generators.
 Weaker competition reduces the incentives generators face to generate electricity at its efficient cost.
-As well as failing to encourage generators to operate more efficiently, reducing competitive pressures prevents consumers from receiving the most efficiently priced electricity.
+As well as failing to encourage generators to operate more efficiently, reducing competitive pressures risks consumers being unable to receive efficiently priced electricity.

-While investment signals should reflect the true costs of investment on the market, the Commission does not consider the effects of the proposed Derogation on investment signals will promote efficient investment in, or efficient operation and use of, generation services.
+While investment signals should reflect the true cost to the market of that investment, the Commission does not consider the effects of the proposed Derogation on investment signals will promote efficient investment in, or efficient operation and use of, generation services.